 - Still battling some gremlins from the earlier models, like excessive oil consumption and timing chain issues, but these problems were less frequent.

-It’s like the 2009 model was the Mini Cooper’s awkward teenage year – showing promise, but not quite living up to its full potential.
+It’s like the 2009 model was the Mini Cooper’s awkward adolescent year – showing promise, but not quite living up to its full potential.

 The Worst Years: 2007, 2008

 Now, let’s talk about the troublemakers of the second generation – 2007 and 2008.
-These years were like the Mini’s rebellious phase, and not in a good way:
+These years were like the Mini’s rebellious phase, and not in a positive way:

 - Engine troubles galore: Oil leaks, water pump failures, and timing chain issues were common complaints.
 These problems often led to major engine damage – not exactly music to an owner’s ears.